bgruening/conda_r_skeleton_helper/README.md

 ## Installation

-You will need Python 3, conda, and conda-build 2 installed.
+You will need conda and conda-build 2 installed.
 To install conda-build 2 instead of 3, run the following:

 ```
 conda install -c conda-forge conda-build=2
 ```

+To use the Python script `run.py`, you will need to install Python 3.

+Alternatively, to use the R script `run.R`, you will need to install R and the stringr package.

+Either of these scripts can be run on Linux, macOS, and Windows.

 ## Using the script